 To ensure fair and transparent evaluations, the following persons or parties who have conflicts of interest may be excluded from the selection process.
-If you have any concern about conflicts of interest between you and persons and parties involved in the selection process of your R&D proposal, please describe it specifically in the Notice section of the application forms.
+If the applicant has any concern about conflicts of interest between the applicant and persons and parties involved in the selection process of the R&D proposal, the applicant should describe it specifically in the application form "8.
+Management of conflicts of interest."

 - a.
-Persons, who are relatives of R&D project applicants: - b.
-Persons or parties who are affiliated with the same department or specialty at an institution, such as university or national research R&D corporation, or a company with which applicants are affiliated. - c.
+Persons, who are relatives of applicants: - b.
+Persons or parties who are affiliated with the same faculty or department at a research institution, such as university or national R&D agency, or with the same company with which as the applicants. - c.
 Persons, who are conducting a close collaboration in a research work with applicants.
 (Examples are persons, who are conducting a joint R&D project or have co-authored a paper with applicants, a researcher pursuing the same research objectives as applicants, or others being recognized as those practically affiliated with a research group with which applicants are affiliated.) - d.
 Persons in a close teacher-student relationship, or in a direct employer-employee relationship - e.
 Persons in relationships of direct competition with applicants - f.
-Persons in other relationships judged by JST to represent conflicts of interest with R&D project applicants.
+Persons in other relationships judged by JST to represent conflicts of interest with applicants.